xforman/Smaller_Projects/README.md

 - **Teaching** is an important piece, as teaching Psychology students about AI taught me a lot about presenting abstract concepts to non-technical audiences; also include my seminar lectures for the Formela Lab about Multi-agent RL

-- **Psychology In AI** contains my critical analysis of various topics/issues in the interdisciplinary intersection
+- **Psychology In AI** contains an agile team analysis and recommendation and my critical analysis of various topics/issues in the interdisciplinary intersection